buddhist-uni/buddhist-uni.github.io/_content/articles/power-from-authentic-spiritual-depth_unno-tetsuo.md

 from the depth of their spirituality.
 The power of Zen, for example, flows out of Tokusan's
 "Thirty Blows" or Rinzai's "Katsu!!!" or Joshtu's
 "Mu" ("Emptiness").
-The power of Shodo Shinshu also originates from one single point of absolute depth: from the nembutsu.
+The power of Jodo Shinshu also originates from one single point of absolute depth: from the nembutsu.

 Unno examines how religious power and influence emerge from deep inner spirituality rather than external institutions, illustrated through historical figures in Zen and Jōdo Shinshū Buddhism.